radicalricardo/ProjectSAD/README.md

-Final Project for a college class done in R.
+Final Project for a college class (Decision Making Systems) done in R.